How to Stimulate the Vagus Nerve for Mind-Body Health

 How the vagus nerve affects organ systems.
 (Image courtesy of TheOdysseyOnline.com)

-The gut (gastrointestinal or GI system) is sometimes called our “second brain” since it contains 100 million nerve cells, more than are found in our central nervous system.
+The gastrointestinal system is sometimes called our “second brain” since it contains 100 million nerve cells, more than are found in our central nervous system.

 Scientists call the bundle of nerve fibers found in the digestive tract the enteric nervous system (ENS).